 Administers funding and formulates policy for research and knowledge exchange activities.

-Responsible for supporting the HE sector in maintaining and improving the quality of the teaching and learning environment, with particular focus on contributing to a positive student experience.
-It is also responsible for the review of initial teacher education.
+Responsible for promotion of good financial practice, and supporting the HE sector in maintaining and improving the quality of the teaching and learning environment, with particular focus on contributing to a positive student experience.
+It also has responsibility for the administration and funding of initial teacher education in Northern Ireland.